henrysky/astroNN/docs/source/quick_start.rst

     sudo apt install graphviz

-On Mac, you can install it by running:
+On MacOS, you can install it by running:

 .. prompt:: bash $